openshift/ci-docs/content/en/how-tos/adding-a-new-secret-to-ci-gsm.md

 ---
-title: "Adding a New Secret to CI"
+title: "Adding a New Secret to CI (Coming Soon)"
 description: How to add and manage secrets used by CI jobs.
 ---